Stock futures flat as JP Morgan kicks off earnings season

 (Reuters) - U.S. stock index futures were little changed on Friday as robust results from JP Morgan aided sentiment at a time of continuing fear over the trade conflict between the United States and China.

-JPMorgan’s shares (JPM.N) rose 0.4 percent in premarket trading after the lender reported second-quarter profit that topped Wall Street expectations on gains from higher interest rates, increased loan demand and higher trading revenue.
+JPMorgan’s shares rose 0.4 percent in premarket trading after the lender reported second-quarter profit that topped Wall Street expectations on gains from higher interest rates, increased loan demand and higher trading revenue.

-Wells Fargo (WFC.N) and Citigroup (C.N), reporting results at 8:00 a.m.
+Wells Fargo and Citigroup, reporting results at 8:00 a.m.
 ET (12 GMT), were up 0.4 percent and 0.7 percent respectively.
-PNC Financial (PNC.N) rose 1.4 percent after the regional bank posted a quarterly profit that beat analysts’ estimates.
+PNC Financial rose 1.4 percent after the regional bank posted a quarterly profit that beat analysts’ estimates.

 The results from the banks kick off earnings season in earnest, with profits of S&P 500 companies expected to have surged around 21 percent in the second quarter, according to Thomson Reuters I/B/E/S.